 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Appropriately assigned and fully credentialed teachers 99% of teachers are are appropriately credentialed or assigned.
 100% of teachers are are appropriately credentialed or assigned for the 21-22 school year and verified through Cal Pads.
+100% of teachers are are appropriately credentialed or assigned.
 Maintain 95% or higher of teachers who are appropriately credentialed or assigned Facilities maintained in good repair All facilities are maintained in good repair.
 All facilities are maintained in good repair.
+All facilities are maintained in good repair.
 Maintain all facilities in good repair Access to standards aligned instructional materials 100% of students have access to standards aligned instructional materials 100% of students have access to standards aligned instructional materials.
+100% of students have access to standards aligned instructional materials.
 100% of students have access to standards aligned instructional materials

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Implementation of state standards for all students 100% implementation of state standards 100% implementation of state standards.
+100% implementation of state standards.
 100% implementation of state standards Enable ELs access to CCSS and ELD standards 33.3% making progress towards English language proficiency in 2019.
 The 2020 CA School Dashboard does not have data available.
 For the Summative ELPAC of the 2020-21 school year; 3% scored at level 1, 44% scored at level 2, 25% scored at level 3, 28% scored at level 4.
+The CA Dashboard data shows that 54.5% of students are making progress towards English language proficiency in 2022.
+For the Summative ELPAC of the 2020-21 school year; 5% scored at level 1, 40% scored at level 2, 28% scored at level 3, 28% scored at level 4.
 Increase the percentage of students who are making progress towards English proficiency from prior year's data by 20% according to LPAC and ELD standards.
 ELA CAASPP 40% of students met or exceeded standard on the ELA CAASPP in 2019.
 The 2020 assessment was waived due to the COVID-19 pandemic.
 Unavailable CAASPP data, the assessment is to be given in the Spring semester.
 86% of students participated in the reading STAR360.
-43% tested above Benchmark for the Fall semester of 2021.433% of the low income students scored at grade level in the Winter STAR 360 administration.
-Increase the percentage of students who scored met or exceeded standard on from prior year's data Math CAASPP 18% of students met or exceeded standard Unavailable CAASPP to be given in the Increase the percentage of
+43% tested above Benchmark for the Fall semester of 2021.433% of the low income students scored at grade level 42.49% of students met or exceeded standard on the ELA CAASPP in 2022.
+84% of students participated in the reading STAR360.
+45% tested above Benchmark for the Winter STAR 360 administration.
+Increase the percentage of students who scored met or exceeded standard on from prior year's data